-Equipping students with foundational knowledge and skills to integrate their faith with current psychological research, and preparing them for graduate studies in counselling or psychology.
+Be equipped with foundational knowledge and skills to integrate your faith with current psychological research, and prepare for graduate studies in counselling or psychology.

 Diploma in Psychology